toolleeo/cli-apps/README.md

 ## <a name="ai"></a>AI / ChatGPT

-Interfaces and front-ends to GPT engines and other artificial intelligence enabled tools.
+Interfaces and front-ends to GPT engines and other tools powered by artificial intelligence and Natural Language Processing.

 * [AI](https://github.com/nitefood/ai-bash-gpt) - A commandline ChatGPT client in BASH with conversation/completion support.
 * [AIChat](https://github.com/sigoden/aichat) - Using ChatGPT/GPT-3.5/GPT-4 in the terminal.